In Search of Extraterrestrial Artificial Intelligence Through Dyson Sphere-like structures around Primordial Black Holes

-where $H(z)$ is the Hubble parameter, $D_A$ is the comoving angular diameter distance and $\Delta\Omega$ is the solid angle of a specific survey. $\frac{dn}{d\ln M}(M,z)$ is the comoving number density of dark matter halos \citep{1974ApJ...187..425P,2002PhR...372....1C} which host a central galaxy with the characteristics suitable for Drake equation.
-We should also note that at higher redshifts, the probability of finding AI/ advanced civilizations should be smaller due to the lack of time for the development of civilization.
+where $H(z)$ is the Hubble parameter, $D_A$ is the comoving angular diameter distance, and $\Delta\Omega$ is the solid angle of a specific survey. $\frac{dn}{d\ln M}(M,z)$ is the comoving number density of DM halos \citep{1974ApJ...187..425P,2002PhR...372....1C} which host a central galaxy with the characteristics suitable for Drake equation.
+We should also note that at higher redshifts, the probability of finding AI/advanced civilizations should be smaller due to the lack of time for the development of civilization.
 Additionally, as mentioned, the probability decreases because galaxies appear fainter and smaller at higher redshifts (both intrinsically and observationally).
-In conclusion, the modified Drake equation set the arena of searching ET-AI beyond our Milky Way.
+In conclusion, the modified Drake equation sets the arena of SET-AI beyond our Milky Way.